Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 import { SandboxButton } from '@site/src/components/SandboxButton';
 import Link from '@docusaurus/Link';

-# Human-Readable Transactions
+# App Timelines

-Presents onchain activity in a simple descriptive summary with references to dynamic elements of the transaction such as tokens, NFTs, and accounts.
-Great for use in account histories, social feeds, or app-specific feeds.
+Displays a timeline of events that interacted with the smart contracts of a particular onchain app.

 ---

-### `accountsTimeline`
+### `timelineForApp`

-The `accountsTimeline` query takes `addresses` input as an array, with optional `networks`.
-It returns a descriptive and human-readable summary of the transaction's details from one or multiple wallets with tokens transferred — paginated and chain-agnostic.

-Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.
+The `timelineForApp` query takes `app`...

-### Example Use Case: Transaction History
+### Example Use Case: App Feed

-Let's say you want to show users their onchain transactions in a human-readable format with network and app information.
-Start by passing `addresses` for the user.
-Then return `processedDescription`, `network`, and the `app` object with the fields `name` and `imgUrl`.
+Let's say you want to to add an actibity feed inside of your app that shows all the users onchain activity in a human-readable format.
+Start by passing `app`.....

 #### Example Variable